Monday, July 25, 2011

 25.07.11.
 Yellow snow grader, Fitzgerald Ave / Bealey Ave, post June 13 quake

-London St: I snapped snowy ghost houses, green & blue portaloos & a green, plastic, sewage tank by Perth St crossing.
-Pedestrians picked their way over lumpy, iced snow.
+London St: I snapped snowy ghost-houses, green & blue portaloos & a green-plastic-sewage-tank by Perth St crossing.
+Pedestrians on footpaths picked their way over lumpy, icy snow.

 25.07.11.
 Snowy, green portaloo & serial quake damaged house, London St, post June 13 quake.
 The house would be demolished